 3. Can you tell me about your company's benefits?

 This is a genuine job-seeker query, but hold your horses.
 "It's too early in the process to be talking about this," says Hannah Morgan, a career strategist at CareerSherpa.net.
 "Many times the hiring manager doesn't know how it works, or even has the scope of expertise to communicate it.
 You're putting the cart before the horse."

 Of course, you want to know how much the company contributes toward health insurance and how much vacation you will get.
-"For the average job seeker 50-plus, vacation time, for example, is very important," says Morgan.
-They're at the stage where four weeks of vacation is probably what they've had in the past, and thinking about less is a concern, she says.
+"For the average job seeker 50-plus, vacation time, for example, is very important," Morgan says.
+These people are at the stage where four weeks of vacation is probably what they've had in the past, and the thought of having less is a concern, she says.
 Plus, the employee out-of-pocket cost of health insurance is increasingly a worry as you get older.
 You also want to know how fast you can get vested in a 401(k) plan and qualify for matching employer contributions.

 But don't ask yet.
-Instead, Morgan suggests networking with people who currently work there to find out what their experience is.
-Benefits can vary by department and seniority, but it will give you an idea of what to expect.
+Instead, Morgan suggests, network with people who currently work there to find out about their experiences with benefits.
+Benefits can vary by department and seniority, but this will give you an idea of what to expect.
 Save this question for when you are negotiating the offer.

 Collamer says you might be able to get benefits information by taking a different approach.
 "It's fine to ask open-ended questions, such as 'Tell me what you enjoy most about working here,' that might lead to information about the company's benefits, but keep the initial interview focused on job-related questions and save the questions about benefits for subsequent discussions."

 4. What training will be provided?